Idearia/wp-tests/README.md

 }
 ```

-To ass arguments to phpunit, use the notation `composer run test -- arguments`.
+To èass arguments to phpunit, use the notation `composer run test -- arguments`.

 # To do

 - Add logging to example class
 - Make logsPath relative to where phpunit.xml is
+- Make wordPressPath relative to where phpunit.xml is